-Virtual Cable VCT is an advanced feature that integrates a LAN cable Tester (VCT) Info: tester on every Ethernet port on the router.
+Virtual Cable VCT is an advanced feature that integrates a Tester (VCT) LAN cable tester on every Ethernet port on the Info: router.
 Through the graphical user interface (GUI), VCT can be used to remotely diagnose and report cable faults such as opens, shorts, swaps, and impedance mismatch.
 This feature significantly reduces service calls and returns by allowing users to easily troubleshoot their cable connections.